Explore downland, wetlands, woodland, historic parks, nature reserves and fortifications with Isle of Wight Geocaching.

 The Isle of Wight Geocaching Project was established by the Isle of Wight Council in 2008 with support from Leader+.
 The 2013 the project was renewed with support from the Isle of Wight Council, the West Wight Landscape Partnership and the Heritage Lottery.

-The project maintains a series of public caches, and will be placing more throughout 2013.
-The project also runs training days, taster sessions and consultancy for those considering setting up geocaching as an activity for organised groups, as interpretation or for promotion.
+The project maintains a series of public caches.
+In the past the project also ran training days and taster sessions.
+We do offer consultancy for those considering setting up geocaching as an activity for organised groups, as interpretation or for promotion.

 The Isle of Wight Geocaching Project is operated by Pinkeye Graphics Ltd.